stoffl6781/wc-hide-products/readme.txt

 3. Enter the product IDs in the designated field.
 Separate multiple IDs with commas.
 4. Save the settings.

+= Where do I report security bugs found in this plugin? = Please report security bugs found in the source code of the YOUR_PLUGIN_NAME_HERE plugin through the [Patchstack Vulnerability Disclosure  Program](YOUR_MVDP_URL_HERE).
+The Patchstack team will assist you with verification, CVE assignment, and notify the developers of this plugin.

+# Security Policy
+## Reporting Security Bugs Please report security bugs found in the YOUR_PLUGIN_NAME_HERE plugin's source code through the [Patchstack Vulnerability Disclosure Program](YOUR_MVDP_URL_HERE).
+The Patchstack team will assist you with verification, CVE assignment, and notify the developers of this plugin.

 == Changelog ==

 = 1.0.0 =